 Exhibition 18 March – 14 May 2006

-This exhibition is the first time any of the extraordinary work of prominent American artist Fred Sandback (1943—2003) has been seen in Scotland, and offers a rare opportunity to engage with the particularity of his vision.
+This exhibition was the first time any of the extraordinary work of prominent American artist Fred Sandback (1943—2003) had been seen in Scotland, and offered a rare opportunity to engage with the particularity of his vision.

 Exhibition organised by Kunstmuseum Liechtenstein

 Exhibition supported by The Henry Moore Foundation

 This poster was designed by The Fruitmarket Gallery to support the Fred Sandback exhibition which ran from 18 March – 14 May 2006.

 This DVD features Christiane Meyer-Stoll, Curator of the Kunstmuseum Liechtenstein discussing the work of Fred Sandback which was exhibited at the Fruitmarket Gallery, Edinburgh from 18 March – 14 May 2006.

 Major monograph of the work of American artist, Fred Sandback Published to coincide with the major touring show of Fred Sandback’s work.
 This substantial monograph traces Sandback’s entire career from 1966 to 2003, and comprises all categories of his work: early metal sculptures; works with elastic cord and acrylic yarn; the reliefs; and a large number of drawings offering insight into the extent of his works on paper.